-C-Suite - Definition
+C-Suite - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.

 We’ll get back to you as soon as possible.

 Law, Transactions, & Risk Management

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 Table of ContentsWhat is the C-Suite?How is the C-Suite Organized?
 Other C-Level PositionsAcademic Research for C Suite

 C-suite is the description of the highest hierarchical level for a company's officers.
 "C" is the abbreviation of the chief and is the international job title of company leaders.
 There are numerous officers with C-level positions.

 The most common officers in C-level positions are;